Anxiety

 We will discuss the major similarities and differences between the two medications so that you can be better informed when discussing treatment options with your healthcare provider.

-If you need compassionate, affordable mental health care, let Klarity help!
+If you need compassionate, affordable mental health care, let Klarity Health help!
 We connect you with a licensed healthcare provider in your local area within 48 hours.
 Schedule your appointment today so that you can determine which medication, if any, is right for you.

 Zebeta and Coreg are two medications that belong to the same class of drugs called beta-blockers.
 Although they share a similar mechanism of action, there are some key differences that we will discuss below.